ONSdigital/blaise-slack-alerter/README.md

         agent_connect_filter,
         ... etc]
 ```
-9. Run `make format test` - if all pass, push it up!
+9. Run `make format test` - if the checks pass, push and commit!
+10. Deploy the Cloud Function in a sandbox and ensure it works as expected.

-**NB** Slack alerts coming from sandboxes are filtered by default, and so any error level event logs that you try to reproduce in sandboxes won't show in the sandbox alert Slack channels.
-If you want to reproduce error logs within a sandbox, make sure to remove `sandbox_filter` in `send_alerts/log_entry_skipped` before deploying.
+    - **NB** Logs coming from sandboxes are filtered by default.
+If you want to reproduce error logs within a sandbox, make sure to remove `sandbox_filter` in `send_alerts/log_entry_skipped` before deploying the Cloud Function.